 The IPS system could implement application layer security.
 This security provision should support network-level peer authentication, data origin authentication, data integrity, data confidentiality (encryption), and replay protection.
 Multiple options are available.

-However, these features could be provided by DTLS protocol, this solution allow to implement security for both application (ATC and AOC) without AOC application modification.
+However, these features could be provided by the DTLS protocol, this solution allows implementing security for current applications (ATC and AOC) without application modification.
 The payload encryption will be enable or not in the DTLS session using null encryption service.

 Filtering